skythelimitdt/natural-disaster-insights/README.md

 ```python
 python main.py
 ```
+*IMPORTANT NOTE: App UI may not display properly in Dark Mode.
+Mac users may need to adjust Dark Mode settings accordingly.

 ## Tech Stack and Data Flow
 We used a number of different libraries/tools/resources for this project, including: